TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Introduction

 \section{Introduction}

 Internet speed tests are critical tools for multiple stakeholders: users rely on them to verify service quality against advertised speeds, Internet Service Providers (ISPs) to plan capacity and diagnose performance issues, and policymakers to inform broadband policy and evaluate infrastructure investments.
 However, these measurements impose substantial costs that scale with network performance improvements.
 Their static, flooding-based design requires saturating the network path for a fixed duration (often 10+ seconds), transferring hundreds of megabytes on high-speed links.
 This creates significant expenses for providers operating measurement infrastructure and for users on metered connections.
 With millions of tests conducted daily across platforms such as Ookla~\cite{ookla}, M-Lab~\cite{mlabspeedtest}, and Netflix's Fast.com~\cite{fastspeedtest}, the aggregate traffic volume and infrastructure burden represent a substantial and growing economic cost.
-Reducing measurement overhead is therefore essential, not only for providers but also for preserving the societal value of speed test data, which underpins consumer choice, ISP operations, and broadband policy.
+Reducing measurement overhead is therefore essential, not only for providers but also for preserving the societal value of speed test data.

 Different providers have embraced distinct \emph{speed test methodologies}.
 For example, Ookla employs multi-threaded tests that offer high fidelity at the cost of substantial overhead, while M-Lab uses a single-threaded design with BBR congestion control to saturate the link.
 Newer methodologies such as FastBTS~\cite{fastbts} and Fast.com~\cite{fastspeedtest} aim to balance efficiency and accuracy by integrating convergence-based stopping rules.
 However, scaling new methodologies remains challenging due to legacy constraints, proprietary business models, and lack of standardization.
 This paper does \emph{not} focus on developing yet another measurement methodology.
 Instead, it addresses the complementary problem of designing an \emph{external termination layer} that sits atop existing methodologies: given an ongoing test, determine when it can be stopped early without sacrificing accuracy.
 This layered approach makes solutions deployable across diverse platforms without replacing existing test designs.